 Saturated fat and the generally high fat content from heavy cream is another thing to watch out for.
 But as long as you stick to the 10% rule, you can prevent obesity or other serious conditions like pancreatitis.

-For a healthy(ish) sweet treat for your pup, try making peanut butter frozen yogurt.
-You’ll need:
+For a dog-friendly, healthy(ish) sweet treat for your best friend, try making peanut butter frozen yogurt.

 - Peanut butter